PanditDharmendra/PanditDharmendra/README.md

 ### 🐍 Python Programming Specialist
 - Mastered Python programming, covering everything from basic syntax to advanced libraries and frameworks.
-- Developed a fully-functional Python game project and completed over **1000 Python exercises** with increasing difficulty.
+- Developed a fully-functional Python game project and completed over **1000 Python exercises** with increasing difficulty with DSA.

 ### 🔐 Software Development.
 - Practicing Problems and continuouly developing AI driven solution and apps, website that help us to increase productivity.